-&lt;sup>1 This document uses interchangeably the word "service" and the acronym "ALAS" to refer to the proposed MTC Arm's-Length Adjustment Service.
+1 This document uses interchangeably the word "service" and the acronym "ALAS" to refer to the proposed MTC Arm's-Length Adjustment Service.

-&lt;sup>2 For a detailed comparison of the three approaches, please see "Comparisons Among Three Design Scenarios: Recommended, Deferred Staff and Contractor Focus Versions," Dan Bucks, December 2, 2014.
+2 For a detailed comparison of the three approaches, please see "Comparisons Among Three Design Scenarios: Recommended, Deferred Staff, and Contractor Focus Versions," Dan Bucks, December 2, 2014.

 This preliminary design attempts to offer a blueprint for a high quality MTC Arm's-Length Adjustment Service that will make a difference in improving the equity of income reporting for state corporate tax purposes.
-The advisory group now seeks the advice and guidance of the MTC Executive Committee on this design.
-Based on the comments it receives from the Executive Committee, the advisory group will finalize the design and transmit it to the Executive Director during the first quarter of 2015.
+As authorized by the Executive Committee, this design is now ready for circulation broadly to states to ascertain probable members.
+Suggestions and comments arising from the states will be taken into account by both the Advisory Group and the MTC Executive Committee in further refining this design as needed to ensure its effectiveness and broad acceptance.